 Motorcycle starts can be both convenient and inconvenient depending on the rider, the type of starter engine, and the purpose of the rides.
-The invention of electric bikes encourages a new debate among riders, and that is about the benefits and differences both electric and kick starts.
+The invention of electric bikes encourages a new debate among riders, and that is about the benefits and differences between both electric and kick starts.

 If you make an electric start vs kick comparison, the only difference that is more apparent is their basic nature.
-For instance, a kick start requires manual kicking of the pedal to start a motorcycle, whereas the electric start needs a push on a button to start the bike.
+For instance, a kick start requires manual kicking of the pedal to start a motorcycle, whereas the electric start needs a push of a button to start the bike.

 With an electric start, an electric current flows to the battery upon pushing the start button.
 It then spins the gears on the crankshaft that starts the bike.
 As with kick start, you need to kick a pedal several times to spin the gears on the crankshaft.